tiagosiebler/bybit-api/README.md

     The following parameters are optional:
   */

-  // defaults to false == testnet.
-Set to true for livenet.
+  // defaults to true == livenet
-  // livenet: true
+  // testnet: false

   // NOTE: to listen to multiple markets (spot vs inverse vs linear vs linearfutures) at once, make one WebsocketClient instance per market